806.8 Storm Water Pollution Prevention Plan (SWPPP)

 This work shall consist of preparing and fertilizing a seedbed, furnishing and sowing of seed, and mulching.
-The purpose of temporary seeding and mulching is to produce a quick ground cover to reduce erosion in disturbed areas that are expected to be re-disturbed or permanently seeded at a later date.
-It should be utilized as necessary to prevent erosion and decrease reliance on and potential costly maintenance of sediment control BMPs.
+The purpose of temporary seeding and mulching is to produce a quick ground cover of annual grasses to reduce erosion in disturbed areas that are expected to be either re-disturbed or permanently seeded at a later date.
+It should be used as necessary to prevent erosion and decrease reliance on and potential costly maintenance of sediment control BMPs.
 For project planning purposes, it is important to understand that temporary vegetative cover will begin to lose its effectiveness within 6 to 12 months depending on site conditions.

 Seeding and/or mulching will be a continuous operation on all cut and fill slopes, waste sites, and borrow areas during the construction process.
-Designated, disturbed areas shall be seeded and mulched when and where necessary to eliminate erosion.
+Disturbed areas shall be seeded and mulched when and where necessary to eliminate erosion.
 In designated areas seeding and/or mulching shall be done as soon as possible after completion of the earthwork, not to exceed 14 days (7 days on slopes steeper than 3:1), weather permitting.
 Most disturbed areas, with the exception of the road grade itself, shall be seeded and mulched during the fall to establish vegetative cover prior to winter shutdown.
 If final grade has been achieved, this operation should consist of establishing permanent vegetation, not temporary.

 Temporary mulch placed over temporary seed mixtures shall be applied in accordance with the provisions of Sec 802.2.1 of the Missouri Standard Specifications.
 Fertilizer shall be applied at the rate specified for permanent seeding.
 Lime will usually not be required for temporary seeding but will be applied according to governing specifications when a permanent seed mixture is used.